Wild Bactrian camel: Behaviour

-Wild camels generally move in groups of up to 30 individuals, although 6 to 20 is more common depending on the amount of food available.
+Wild Bactrian camels generally move in groups of up to 30 individuals, although 6 to 20 is more common depending on the amount of food available.
 They are fully migratory and widely scattered with a population density as low as 5 per 100 km2.
 They travel with a single adult male in the lead and assemble near water points where larger groups can also be seen.
 Their lifespan is about 40 years and they breed during winter with an overlap into the rainy season.
 Females produce offspring starting at age 5, and thereafter in a cycle of 2 years.
-Typically, Bactrian camels seen alone are postdispersal young individuals which have just reached sexual maturity.
+Typically, wild Bactrian camels seen alone are postdispersal young individuals which have just reached sexual maturity.